techrivers/Applicant-Tracking-System/README.md

 * etc and many more to come.

 OpenSourceATS is a open source product being developed by Technology Rivers, LLC (http://technologyrivers.com).
-OpenSourceATS is a part of comprehensive set of recruitment tools  developed by the Company.